-FCS\CKM.1.1 The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm as defined in the SSL v3 standard and specified cryptographic key sizes 128 bit (RC4) that meet the following: generation and exchange of session keys as defined in the SSL v3 and standard with the cipher suites defined in FCS\COP.1(2).

-Application Note:Generation of symmetric keys is defined in section 6.2 in the SSL v3 standard.
+- FCS\CKM.1.1 The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm as defined in the SSL v3 standard and specified cryptographic key sizes 128 bit (RC4), 168 Bit (TDES), 128 Bit (AES), 256 Bit (AES) that meet the following: generation and exchange of session keys as defined in the SSL v3 and standard with the cipher suites defined in FCS\COP.1(2). - Application Note: Generation of symmetric keys is defined in section 6.2 in the SSL v3 standard.
 The OpenSSL library used by the TOE also supports SSL v2, but this is seen as being not part of the evaluated configuration.
-The evaluation will assess that the keys are generated in accordance with the requirements defined in the SSL v3 standard, but no assessment on the strength of the keys generated will be performed as part of this evaluation.
+The evaluation will assess that the keys are generated in accordance with the requirements defined in the SSL v3 standard.
+With respect to the strength of function, no assessment of the strength of the cryptographic algorithm itself and no analysis for potential weaknesses of keys with repect to the algorithm is performed.
+The key generation process will only be analysed and rated with respect to the entropy of the input to the key generation process and with respect to the fact that any postprocessing of this input will maintain the entropy.